-Year ended March 31,

-2020 2020 2019

-Balance at beginning of year \$ \$ \$

-Increases related to current year tax positions 1, 216

-Increases related to prior years tax positions

-Balance at end of year \$ 1, 216 \$ \$
+2021 2020 2019 As Restated A s Restated As Restated Balance at beginning of year \$ 1,216 \$ 603 \$ 617 Increases related to current year tax positions 613 (14) Increases related to prior years tax positions Balance at end of year \$ 1,216 \$ 1,216 \$ 603

-As of March 31, 2020, 2019, and 2018 the Company has an unrecognized benefit of \$1,216, \$0, and \$0 respectively, that if recognized would be recorded as a component of tax expense.
-The Company's unrecognized tax benefits include exposures related to positions taken on all jurisdictions income tax returns.
+As of March 31, 2021, 2020, and 2019 the Company has an unrecognized benefit of \$1,216, \$1,216, and \$603 respectively, that if recognized would be recorded as a component of tax expense.
+The Company's unrecognized tax benefits include exposures related to positions taken on all jurisdictions' income tax returns.
 The Company has interest expense carryforward from March 31, 2017 that potentially would be disqualified as interest expense in the amount of \$613.
 Additionally, the Company has reassessed its transfer pricing policies in certain jurisdictions from 2015 to 2017, the impact of which is \$603.
 In the normal course of business, the Company's tax returns are subject to examination by various taxing authorities.
 Such examinations may result in future tax and interest assessments by these taxing authorities and the Company has accrued a liability when it believes it is more likely than not that the tax position claimed on tax returns will not be sustained by the taxing authorities on the technical merits of the position.
 Changes in the recognition of the liability are reflected in the period in which the change in judgment occurs.

 The Company files separate company income tax returns in its domestic and foreign jurisdictions.
-All necessary income tax filings in all jurisdictions have been completed for all years up to and including March 31, 2019 and there are no ongoing tax examinations in any jurisdiction.
+All necessary income tax filings in all jurisdictions have been completed for all years up to and including March 31, 2020 and there are no ongoing tax examinations in any jurisdiction.

 The Company recognizes interest and penalties accrued related to unrecognized tax benefits in tax expense.
-During the fiscal years ended March 31, 2020, March 31, 2019 and March 31, 2018, the Company had no amounts accrued for interest and penalties.
+During the fiscal years ended March 31, 2021, March 31, 2020 and March 31, 2019, the Company had no amounts accrued for interest and penalties.
 The Company does not currently anticipate that the total amount of unrecognized tax benefits will result in material changes to its financial position within the next 12 months.